 While you may not be guaranteed a paranormal encounter, the rich atmosphere and haunted history make every visit memorable.
 Chowning’s Tavern is a featured stop on our Ghost City Tours of Williamsburg for those seeking an even deeper dive into Williamsburg's haunted side.

 If you’re planning to visit Williamsburg and are looking for great food, good drinks, and maybe even a ghost or two, stop by Chowning’s Tavern.
+You can even purchase tickets for our Haunted Pub Crawl in Williamsburg and visit this, and more haunted bars.
 And if you really want to uncover the spooky stories behind the laughter and music, join us after dark on one of our ghost tours—you never know who you might meet.